-CINCINNATI — The University of Cincinnati has found its next men's basketball coach, according to multiple reports.
+CINCINNATI — The University of Cincinnati has found its next men's basketball coach.

-After firing Wes Miller earlier this month, UC appears to have quickly nabbed Utah State head coach Jerrod Calhoun following his program's second-round exit in the NCAA Tournament.
+After firing Wes Miller earlier this month, UC quickly nabbed Utah State head coach Jerrod Calhoun to take over the program.

 Following his graduation, Calhoun was an assistant at Walsh University before rejoining Huggins as an assistant at West Virginia.
 He then served as head coach at Fairmont State, where he led the Fighting Falcons to an NCAA Division II championship game appearance, and Youngstown State, before joining Utah State in 2024.